juhoinkinen/Annif-wiki/Backend:-Maui.md

 ## Setting up Maui Server using Tomcat

+### Downloading Maui Server

+First you need to download the pre-built Web Application Resource package from [Maven Central](https://search.maven.org/search?q=g:fi.nationallibrary).
+You should download the newest `mauiserver` WAR.

+### Installing Tomcat (and Voikko libraries)

 Maui is a Java application and Maui Server is a servlet designed to run within a servlet container such as Apache Tomcat, so you will need to install these first.
-On Ubuntu 16.04 and 18.04, you can install the Java environment and Tomcat like this:
+On Ubuntu 18.04 and 20.04, you can install the Java environment and Tomcat version 9 like this:

-    apt install tomcat8
+    apt install tomcat9

 The Maui and Maui Server versions developed at the National Library of Finland also support a [Voikko](https://voikko.puimula.org/)-based Finnish language "stemmer" (actually a lemmatizer) called `FinnishStemmer`, which relies on the `libvoikko` native library.
-It can be installed from Ubuntu packages:
+If you need the Finnish language support for Maui, the Voikko libraries can be installed from Ubuntu packages:

     apt install libvoikko1 voikko-fi

-### Installing Maui Server

-The easiest way to install Maui Server is to download the pre-built packages from [Maven Central](https://search.maven.org/search?q=g:fi.nationallibrary).
-You should download the newest `mauiserver` WAR.
-The examples below assume that you are downloading them under the `/srv/maui` directory.

-### Running Maui Server

-First ensure that the Tomcat daemon has started up properly:
+Now ensure that the Tomcat daemon has started up properly:

-    service tomcat8 status
+    service tomcat9 status

+If it says `active (running)` then Tomcat has been successfully installed.

+### Configuring Tomcat for Maui Server

-Create a data directory for Maui Server.
+First create a data directory for Maui Server.
 We will use the path `/var/lib/mauidata`.
 You also need to give Tomcat permissions to read and write files within that directory:

     mkdir /var/lib/mauidata
-    chown tomcat8:tomcat8 /var/lib/mauidata
+    chown tomcat:tomcat /var/lib/mauidata

 Then edit the Tomcat configuration, setting the `MauiServer.dataDir` property to point to the path of the configuration file using the `-D` command line option.
-You probably also need to give Tomcat more memory (e.g. `-Xmx2G`), as the default is usually way too low.
-On Debian/Ubuntu systems, you need to edit `/etc/default/tomcat8` and change the `JAVA_OPTS` setting to something like this:
+You probably also need to give Tomcat more memory (e.g. `-Xmx2G`), as the default is often way too low.
+On Debian/Ubuntu systems, you need to edit `/etc/default/tomcat9` and add those options into the `JAVA_OPTS` setting so it looks something like this:

-    JAVA_OPTS="-Djava.awt.headless=true -Xmx2G -XX:+UseConcMarkSweepGC -DMauiServer.dataDir=/var/lib/mauidata"
+    JAVA_OPTS="-Xmx2G -DMauiServer.dataDir=/var/lib/mauidata -Djava.awt.headless=true"

+Under recent Ubuntu and Debian releases, Tomcat 9 is running in a sandbox set up using systemd, which is managing system services.
+The sandbox limits which parts of the file system web apps can access.
+We need to allow Tomcat to access the data directory.
+To do so, you need to customize the systemd unit file, which defines the service.
+The default unit file `/lib/systemd/system/tomcat9` has settings like this:

+    ProtectSystem=strict
+    ReadWritePaths=/etc/tomcat9/Catalina/
+    ReadWritePaths=/var/lib/tomcat9/webapps/
+    ReadWritePaths=/var/log/tomcat9/

+This means that only specific paths can be accessed.
+We need to allow also the data directory.
+So let’s customize it using the command

+    systemctl edit tomcat9

+This brings up a text editor with an empty file.
+Here we can override settings in the default systemd unit file.
+Add the following lines:

+    [Service]
+    ReadWritePaths=/var/lib/mauidata/

+When you exit the editor, the new systemd configuration should automatically take effect.
+If this doesn't happen, or you've edited the override file `/etc/systemd/system/tomcat9.service.d/override.conf` in another way, you can force reloading the systemd configuration using the command `systemctl daemon-reload`.

 Then you will need to add the Maui Server servlet WAR to Tomcat.
-One easy way is to do this using a symlink, e.g.

-    ln -s /srv/maui/mauiserver.war /var/lib/tomcat8/webapps/mauiserver.war

-You probably don't want to include the version number in the webapp name, thus make sure to copy or symlink the WAR so it appears as `mauiserver.war` under the `webapps` directory.
+You can just copy the downloaded WAR file to the Tomcat `webapps` directory so it will be deployed.
+You probably don't want to include the version number in the webapp name, thus make sure to copy or symlink the WAR so it appears as `mauiserver.war` under the `webapps` directory:

+    cp mauiserver-1.3.2.war /var/lib/tomcat9/webapps/mauiserver.war

 Finally restart Tomcat:

-    service tomcat8 restart
+    service tomcat9 restart

-You can verify that Maui Server is working using curl:
+You can verify that Maui Server is working using `curl` (or a web browser):

     curl http://localhost:8080/mauiserver/